newking9088/building_insurance_predictive_modeling/README.md

 ```
      - "Out of what we PREDICTED as fraud, how many were ACTUALLY fraud?"
      - Formula: TP/(TP + FP)
-     - State Farm: "Of 100 claims we investigated, predicted as fraud, how many were real fraud?"
+     - Insurance Company: "Of 100 claims we investigated, predicted as fraud, how many were real fraud?"
 ```

 #### Metric: Recall (Sensitivity, True Positive Rate, TPR)
 ```
      - "Out of all ACTUAL fraud cases, how many did we CATCH?"
      - Formula: TP/(TP + FN)
-     - State Farm: "Of all real fraud, how many did we detect?"
+     - Insurance Company: "Of all real fraud, how many did we detect?"
 ```

 #### Metric: False Positive Rate (FPR)
 ```
      - "Out of all LEGITIMATE claims, how many did we wrongly flag?"
      - Formula: FP/(FP + TN) = 1 - Specificity
-     - State Farm: "Of all honest claims, how many did we unnecessarily investigate?"
+     - Insurance Company: "Of all honest claims, how many did we unnecessarily investigate?"
 ```

 #### Metric: Specificity (True Negative Rate, TNR)
 ```
      - "Out of all LEGITIMATE claims, how many did we correctly pass?"
      - Formula: TN/(TN + FP)
-     - State Farm: "Of all honest claims, how many did we correctly approve?"
+     - Insurance Company: "Of all honest claims, how many did we correctly approve?"
 ```

 #### Metric: F1-Score (Harmonic mean of Precision and Recall)
 ```
      - "How well are we BALANCING fraud detection and investigation resources?"
      - Formula: 2 * (Precision * Recall)/(Precision + Recall)
-     - State Farm: "How well are we balancing investigation costs vs fraud catch?"
+     - Insurance Company: "How well are we balancing investigation costs vs fraud catch?"
 ```

 #### Metric: F-β Score